jmif/claudectl/README.md

 - **Default (Personal)**: uses standard `claude` behavior with no special config.
 - **Custom Account**: sets `CLAUDE_CONFIG_DIR=~/.claudectl/AccountName/` per session.
 - Every terminal gets its own isolated Claude profile environment.
-- Each profile directory links the global `~/.claude/CLAUDE.md` so all environments share the same reference.
+- **CLAUDE.md Linking**: Each profile directory links to either:
+  - `~/.claudectl/CLAUDE.md` (if you've copied it locally with `claudectl copy-claude-md`)
+  - `~/.claude/CLAUDE.md` (fallback to global file)

+**Managing CLAUDE.md:**
+- Use `claudectl copy-claude-md` to create a local copy that all profiles will use
+- Use `claudectl edit-claude-md` to edit the local copy
+- Local copy takes precedence over the global `~/.claude/CLAUDE.md`
+- This allows you to have profile-specific instructions while keeping accounts separate